 While getting up to the top does require several sets of stairs, once up top you will have views of Piran and the rest of the Slovenian Adriatic coast out in front of you.

-The cost of the climb is just one Euro and during the summer months, the tower is open from 10AM – 8PM (slightly shorter hours outside the summer).
+The cost of the climb is just two Euro and during the summer months, the tower is open from 10:00AM – 8:00PM (slightly shorter hours outside the summer).
 Depending on your timing, you may be able to catch a sunset from the top too!

 Walking the Walls of Piran